olanderb/CHdataimprovement/README.md

 # CHdataimprovement

-To improve data usage in the CH process by scripting the calculation and importation of CH direct evidence indicators as well as contributing factors.
+Goal: To improve data usage in the CH process by scripting calculation indicators and automating the importation of CH direct evidence and contributing factors from food security assesments

-What is there?
-What is the process?
+To test:

-1. Using the SPSS household food security assesment -
+1. Open script *MLI_201909_ENSAN_CH* script to select, standardize and calculate CH direct evidence indicators (FCS, HDDS, etc) as well as country specific contributing factors from household survey processed micro data file - *MLI_201909_ENSAN_external.sav*